MOSEK/Mosek.go/doc/source/mosek.rst

 Sets the number of preallocated symmetric matrix variables in the optimization task.
-When this number of variables is reached |mosek| will automatically allocate more space for variables.
+When this number of variables is reached MOSEK will automatically allocate more space for variables.

 It is not mandatory to call this function, since its only function is to give a